canonical/lxd/doc/clustering.md

 a node which is not blocked.

-As you proceed upgrading the rest of the nodes, they will all transition to the BLOCKED state, until you upgrade the very last one.
+As you proceed upgrading the rest of the nodes, they will all transition to the Blocked state, until you upgrade the very last one.
 At that point the blocked nodes will notice that there is no out-of-date node left and will become operational again.